worldbank/GEEST/README.md

 1. Navigate to and select night time lights raster input.

+   **Input File:** *Electricity/Nighttime_Lights_2021.tif*

-2. Enter alternate raster output file name if desired.
+3. Enter alternate raster output file name if desired.

-3. Click "Execute" button to run the algorithm.
+4. Click "Execute" button to run the algorithm.

-4. Status text next to the "Execute" button will appear and let you know once processing is complete.
+5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-5. The output raster file will be stored in the project folder set in the "Setup" tab, under the "Place Characterization" folder (_Project\_ Folder/Place Characterization/Raster\_output.tif_).
+6. The output raster file will be stored in the project folder set in the "Setup" tab, under the "Place Characterization" folder (*Project_Folder/Place Characterization/SAF_Raster_output.tif*).

 ### 4.5.4 Security